Israel S. Dresner: Criticism of Israel

 Dresner was a critic of the Netanyahu government and was active in the peace movement in Israel.

 He was the president of the Education Fund for Israeli Civil Rights and Peace (now Partners for Progressive Israel).

 He was one of the first rabbis to oppose the policies of the Jews in Israel and the US who advocated annexing the Palestinian territories occupied by Israel during the Six-Day War, in 1967.
 He opposed the settlers' movement from its inception in 1968, as have the nine US presidents who have served since then.
 He was a dovish leader of Zionism by advocating a peace agreement with the Palestinians for a two-state solution, with the Israeli-Palestinian conflict and to the Arab-Israeli conflict.
 He was elected twice a delegate and twice an alternate to the World Zionist Congress.

 He visited Israel since 1951 on 36 occasions, lastly in October and November 2013.
 He supported the policies of Israeli Prime Ministers Rabin, Peres, Barak and Olmert, and Israeli ministers such as Sarid (education), Beilin (justice), and Livni (foreign affairs).

 He was a leader of an American Zionist organization for peace, justice, pluralism, and democracy, Partners for Progressive Israel, for a quarter-century, serving as its president for three years in the 1990s.
 He was a member of J Street since its founding.

 Personal life and death

-Dresner raised his son and his daughter in Hebrew, as he was raised in Yiddish.
-His son has both American and Israeli citizenships, is a veteran of the Israeli Defense Forces, and did the first year of his M.A. at Hebrew University of Jerusalem.
-His daughter was a volunteer in Kibbutz Yotvata and married a member of the kibbutz.
+Dresner had a son and a daughter.

 In December 2021, Dresner announced he was in the final days of stage four colon cancer.
 He died at a senior living center in Wayne from the disease on January 13, 2022, at the age of 92.